mariakmejiaguerra/genomic_regulatory_kmers/README.md

-## What is this for?
-### A flexible project structure for doing and sharing genomics and bioinformatics work
+## Example code for personal repository
-This is a template for reproducible, easy to deploy code across environments and machines based on the use of [Docker](https://docs.docker.com/engine/docker-overview/) containers.
+### Code in this repository aims to be reproducible, easy to deploy across environments and machines based on the use of [Docker](https://docs.docker.com/engine/docker-overview/) containers.

 <a name="top"></a>